 The members should start by writing the problem on top of the Brainwriting 635 template.
 Then within the 5 minutes, each member should write 3 ideas in the three given columns.
 After 5 minutes is up, the sheet will be passed on to the next member to add his or her ideas to the next columns.

 At the end of the brainwriting 635 session, each 635 template will have 18 ideas.
 So, in total 6 members will contribute 108 ideas that can be discussed and considered to solve the problem.

 There is no specified template for this method of brainwriting.
-Brainwriting pool can be done using post-it notes or small sized cards.
+Brainwriting pool can be done using post-it notes or small-sized cards.
 Each member of the team writes down their ideas and places them on the table.
 Then each member can pick a card or two to add more ideas.
-These ideas can be brand new or piggyback of the existing ideas.
+These ideas can be brand new or piggyback on existing ideas.

 Idea Card Brainwriting

 In this brainwriting technique, each member of the team writes down his or her ideas on a small card and piles them up on the table.
 The neighbor member can take one or two idea cards from the pile for inspiration to create new ideas or build on the existing ideas.
 You can decide the number of rounds based on the problem and the number of participants in the team.

 This is a fun way of conducting brainwriting sessions in the form of a game.
 This brings a more competitive approach to the session.
 To keep it a light-hearted game that everyone can enjoy, you have to ensure that there are no losers in this game and the winner will be decided by all the members.

 Here are the steps to conduct a brainwriting game: